junxit/us-congress-bills-110/metadata.md

 - 2007-04-23 — Introduced in Senate
 - 2007-04-23 — Read twice and referred to the Committee on Environment and Public Works.
 - 2007-04-23 — Sponsor introductory remarks on measure.
 (CR S4855)
+- 2007-12-18 — Committee on Environment and Public Works.
+Ordered to be reported without amendment favorably.
+- 2008-01-22 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2008-01-22 — Committee on Environment and Public Works.
+Reported by Senator Boxer without amendment.
+Without written report.
+- 2008-01-22 — Placed on Senate Legislative Calendar under General Orders.
+Calendar No. 560.